meerbrit/WalkenhorstEtAl2025_1/README.md

 <hr/>

-Britta Walkenhorst a,b*, Ines Braga Goncalves a,c,d, Christine M. Drea d,e,f, Marta B. Manser a,b,d,g
+Britta Walkenhorst a,b*, Ines Braga Goncalves a,c,d, Christine M. Drea d,e,f**, Marta B. Manser a,b,d,g**

 a Department of Evolutionary Biology and Environmental Studies, Animal Behaviour, University of Zurich, Switzerland b Center for the Interdisciplinary Study of Language Evolution (ISLE), University of Zurich, Switzerland